mavengences/Root_Driver_Data/README.md

 ```

 Once the input file is loaded line by line into a python list, we will iterate over that list to determine whether or not a certain
-record is a "Driver" record or a "Trip" record that corresponds to the driver.
+record is a "Driver" record or a "Trip".
 In order to do this, we will parse each line within the input list to determine
 whether or not the first record within each line is "Driver" or "Trip".
-To do the parsing, I used the python split function which turns an input string into a list delimieted by
+To do the parsing, I used the python split function which turns an input string into a list delimieted by (' ').
-whatever i marked in the (' ') in this case a space.
 Then I call the first object in the list to check for Driver or Trip.
 The "Assert" statement below checks to ensure
 that the input list is not empty.
 This test case is a good safety precaution that will cause the script to fail if the input is empty.

 ```